 By Herman F. Bozenhardt and Erich H. Bozenhardt

 In our first article on liposome manufacturing we discussed the various processes and equipment used in the many liposome manufacturing processes.
-Our key point is to recognize the wide spectrum of the process requirements and try to adapt single-use systems (SUSs) and newer technologies.
+Our key point is to recognize the wide spectrum of the process requirements: traditional processes trying to adapt single-use systems (SUSs) and newer technologies better suited for mRNA and gene editing therapies.
 Because liposomes have been around since the 1960s and came into process “vogue” in the 1990s, we need to move in the direction of the modern biotech systems to increase efficiencies and decrease the complexity of the processes.

 Manufacturing liposomes has traditionally been a multi-day, multi-step process that involves many long days of processing combined with clumsy logistics.
 The sheer volume of steel tanks, plumbing systems, flexible hoses, specialty vessels, components, and materials creates a nightmare for the operators.
 This, combined with batch records that have hundreds of pages, makes for an error-prone process.

-We also must consider the various risk factors that rarely are even expressed in facility design:
+We also must consider the various risk factors that rarely are even expressed in design:

 There is an important additional dimension to the engineering requirements: safety.
 The liposome manufacturing process will require dispensing of and interacting with various amounts of solvents, nitrogen, high pressures, high-speed rotating equipment, and, potentially, hazardous APIs.
 Unlike the typical biotech plant, in which water for injection (WFI) is the main component, the liposome plant faces real engineering challenges and material logistics.